The Rise And Rise Of Darrell Alston

 Navy Camarillo by Bungee Obleceni.
 Photo by Sabir Peele.

-Alston has been able to interact with students during the lectures he’s given at local high schools, the University of Pennsylvania and at Penn State, where he was the entrepreneur-in-residence for the fall 2022 semester.
+Alston has been able to interact with students during the lectures he’s given at local high schools, the University of Pennsylvania, Villanova University and at Penn State, where he was the entrepreneur-in-residence for the fall 2022 semester.
 He also conducts workshops for people who are still incarcerated but working on their business plans.

 Because at its heart, Bungee isn’t just about selling sneakers.
 Bungee’s mission is to inspire, educate and confirm the belief that, with hard work and dedication, people who are sitting in dorm rooms, jail cells or office cubicles can, in fact, make their entrepreneurial dreams come true.